 Certain alcoholic beverages may not survive these COVID-19 days in South Africa.

-Back in March, South African Breweries, one of the largest brewers in the world, had followed the lockdown rules and halted their production.
+Back in March, South African Breweries followed the pandemic lockdown rules and halted their production.
 Then the temporary ban on alcohol came to effect.
-The beer bottles were locked inside the plant, already with no one to sell to.
+The already produced beer was locked inside the plant, already with no one to sell to.

-On May 7th the brewery announced that it has been seeking a permit from the South African government to move the beer to other facilities since the transportation of alcohol is currently banned as well, reports the Associated Press.
-Otherwise, it will have to destroy it all.
+On May 7th the brewery announced that it has been seeking a permit from the South African government to transport the beer to its other storage facilities since the transportation of alcohol is currently forbidden as well, reports the Associated Press.
+Otherwise, the company will have no other choice but to destroy it all.

-About 34 million gallons or 400 million bottles of SAB beer is currently in limbo.
+About 34 million gallons of SAB beer is currently in limbo.
 If destroyed, the brewery will face $8 million in losses, putting around 2,000 jobs at risk.